 There are two major parts to the system, which are charged separately:

-The Columbia Student Health Insurance Plan works with CUMC Student Health to provide consistent, efficient care that complements the programs offered on campus:
+The Columbia University Student Health Insurance Plan works with the CUMC Student Health Service to provide consistent, efficient care that complements the programs offered on campus:

-- Medical Services clinicians are the primary care providers for students enrolled in the Columbia Student Health Insurance Plan.
+- Medical Service clinicians are the primary care providers for students enrolled in the Columbia University Student Health Insurance Plan.

-- Clinicians in both Medical Services and the Mental Health Service work closely with Aetna Student Health Claims Administrators, Inc. when necessary to help arrange access to benefits available through the Columbia Plan.
+- Clinicians in both Medical and the Mental Health Services work closely with Aetna Student Health Claims Administrators, Inc. when necessary to help arrange access to benefits available through the Plan.

-Note: The Columbia Student Health Insurance Plan may not cover all of your health care expenses.
+Note: The Columbia University Student Health Insurance Plan may not cover all of your health care expenses.
 The plan excludes coverage for certain services and contains limitations on the amounts it will pay.
 Please read the Student Health Insurance Plan Brochure carefully before deciding which plan is right for you.
 While this document will tell you about some of the important features of the Plan, other features may be important to you and some may further limit what the Plan will pay.
-Aetna compensates Columbia for certain medical services as well as administrative expenses associated with servicing the insurance plan (including certain personnel expenses incurred by the CUMC Student Health Insurance office).
+Aetna compensates Columbia University for certain medical services as well as administrative expenses associated with servicing the insurance plan (including certain personnel expenses incurred by the CUMC Student Health Insurance office).
 In addition, based on aggregate claims experience, Aetna may issue a refund to Columbia to be applied toward future premiums.
-For more information, please review the Student Health Insurance Plan, which you can access online, or view the Master policy issued to Columbia, available at the CUMC Student Health Insurance Office, or you may contact Aetna Student Health at (800) 859-8471.
+For more information, please review the Student Health Insurance Plans available, Gold and Platinum, or view the Master policy issued to Columbia, available at the CUMC Student Health Insurance Office, or you may contact Aetna Student Health at (800) 859-8471.

 - The Student Health Service is also an annual plan, although fees are assessed per semester, with a portion of the fee due at the beginning of the fall semester, and the remainder of the fee due at the beginning of the spring semester.